Blockbuster (party game)

-Blockbuster is a cooperative party game based off the American film rental corporation of the same name published in 2019 by Big Potato Games.
+Blockbuster is a cooperative party game based on the American film rental corporation of the same name published in 2019 by Big Potato Games.
 The goal of the game is to get all 8 "genres cards" first, before the other team.

 Gameplay

 There are two rounds, "Head to Head Battle" and "Quote it, Act it, One Word".

-You start by drawing a "head to head card" which says something like "movies with dogs" then two player one from each team, hit the buzzer and say what ever the topic of the card is until they can't name anymore films with the topic.
+The players start by drawing a "head to head card" which says something like "movies with dogs" then two player one from each team, hit the buzzer and say what ever the topic of the card is until they can't name anymore films with the topic.

 A player is given three cards, each card has a film title on it. then the player hast to quote a part from the film, act it out the film without saying anything, and describe the film in one word.
 The other player has 30 seconds to guess them all, and every correct answer they get a movie card, which includes a genre.
 This is done until one of the teams get to 8 "genres cards".